Listen to this article.

 Finding solace, purpose, and meaning in a legacy allowed them to face the future with courage, determination, and strength.
 It helped them learn to carry their grief in a way that made space for all the future could offer them while never losing sight of what they have lost.
 They learned to channel unending love and unimaginable grief into something beautiful.

-For all of you grieving parents, I see you in your search for purpose and meaning, and I validate your desire to create something beautiful out of something so broken.
-I encourage you to create the legacy that you feel drawn to.
+For all of you grieving parents, we see you in your search for purpose and meaning and we validate your desire to create something beautiful out of something so broken.
+We encourage you to create the legacy that you feel drawn to.
 Honor your baby, and honor your parenthood.